macstringer/old-macstringer/quotes.markdown

 permalink: /quotes
 ---

-Below are a couple of my favorite quotes;
+## Below are a couple of my favorite quotes;

-"I am become death, the destroyer of worlds" - J Robert Oppenheimer

-“One often meets his destiny on the road he takes to avoid it” - Master Oogway, Kung fu Panda

 "If you don't stick to your values when they are being tested, they aren't values: they're hobbies." - Jon Stewart

+“I feel safe in the midst of my enemies, for the truth is all powerful and will prevail.”  - Sojourner Truth

+“I done wrestled with an alligator, I done tussled with a whale; handcuffed lightning, thrown thunder in jail; only last week, I murdered a rock, injured a stone, hospitalised a brick; I'm so mean I make medicine sick." - Muhammed Ali